FabienFerrero/SUCA/Examples/atcommand.md

 # L76F GNSS sensor

 1. GNSS experiment needs to be run with a clear view on the sky to capture signal from GPS, Galileo or Beidu Satellite.
    The GNSS module will need up to 1 minute to obtain a position.
+If LED D1 (close to L76F) is blinking, the module get a fix.

-3. Activate the GNSS LDO, it power-on the L76F module, type :
+2. Activate the GNSS LDO, it power-on the L76F module, type :

             ATC+GPSON=1